Xeo786/Rufaydium-Webdriver/README.md

 Session2 := Chrome.getSessionByTitle(Title)
 ```

-Note: above methods are based on `httpserver\sessions` command which is not W3C standred, but rufaydium uses ahk's functions readini, writeini & deleteini, to store and parse Session IDs therfore `getSessionByUrl()` & `getSessionByTitle()` now support firefox session, this way Rufadium has the ability to continue geckodriver Sessions, or multiple AHK scripts can contorl firefox by sharing `ActiveSessions.ini` which records/delete sessionids at `A_ScriptDir`, hence that ini should be shared in such way in case scripts are being run from different folder, in future update sharing ActiveSessions.ini will be no issue as I just had an idea.
+Note: above methods are based on `httpserver\sessions` command which is not W3C standred, but rufaydium uses ahk's functions readini, writeini & deleteini, to store and parse Session IDs by creating`ActiveSessions.ini` at `GeckoDriver location`, therefore `getSessionByUrl()` & `getSessionByTitle()` now support firefox sessions too, this way Rufadium has the ability to continue geckodriver Sessions, or multiple AHK scripts can contorl firefox.

 ## Session.NewTab() & Session.NewWindow()
 Creates and switch to new tab or New Window